 Fish cakes might have a reputation for being bland and boring, but these Thai salmon fish cakes are anything but!
+These salmon fish cakes make a great lunch or dinner, and work well on their own or topped onto your favorite green salad.

 Growing up I hated fish, partially because my only reference point was fish sticks, which I’ve come to realize are anything but impressive.
 In high school, I steered clear of fish as much as possible, and in university, I essentially lived on bowls of pasta or toast with peanut butter.
 It wasn’t until I started my first job working in Sports Marketing that I was determined to eat healthier and learn to cook along the way.
 There were ups and downs, to say the least, nights of eating homemade meals, and others visiting the local takeout spot with friends.
 Part of the biggest challenge in eating well was actually making my food taste good.
 I had never used herbs or spices, let alone did I have any in my kitchen, so I really had to be creative and find simple ways to make my food palatable.
 I still remember one night after work, sitting in my apartment with my roommate, asking him to explain how to cook with spices.
 I remember taking notes of our conversation with things like; “paprika + cumin = Mexican, oregano + basil = Italian“.
 Looking back it’s actually hilarious to think that how I started to learn.